You probably don't need another database.

 The Gist

 It started with a gist and a lively Hacker News thread.
 The premise was simple: Postgres isn't the best at everything, but it's good enough for most things.
 In practice, most teams are running too many microservices and databases.
-It's all premature optimization - more operational overhead, more maintenance burden, more monitoring complexity, higher costs, harder tracing, and longer debugging sessions.
+It's all premature optimization.
+More operational overhead, more maintenance burden, more monitoring complexity, higher costs, harder tracing, and longer debugging sessions.

 The Typical Pattern

 You need caching, so you add Redis.
 Full-text search?
 Bolt-on Elasticsearch.
 Background jobs?
 Another Redis, or maybe Sidekiq.
 Documents with flexible schemas?
 Default to MongoDB.
 Analytics?
 Snowflake.
 Events?
 Reach for Kafka.
 Before long, your "simple" application talks to seven different data stores and microservices, each with its own deployment, backup strategy, failure modes, and 3 AM pages when they stop talking to each other.
 Each system adds operational surface area: monitoring, alerting, failover testing, security patching, version upgrades.
-Plus, don't forget that you'll be maintaining all of it forever.

 Application